LeandroIV/iPara_Test/README.md

 A Flutter application for tracking public utility vehicles (PUVs) in real-time.

+iPara is an intelligent mobility platform I developed for my Technopreneurship course which is our group's startup, aiming to revolutionize public transportation in Cagayan de Oro City, Philippines.
+The app empowers commuters and drivers alike by offering real-time tracking, smart route planning, and live vehicle availability — making daily commuting safer, faster, and more reliable.

+With features such as:

+📍 Live location tracking of public utility vehicles (PUVs)

+🗺️ Route recommendations based on congestion and travel time

+⏱️ ETA predictions for better trip planning

+📊 Data analytics for transport operators and LGUs

+iPara bridges the gap between traditional transport systems and smart city infrastructure.
+By harnessing GPS data, mobile connectivity, and AI-driven route optimization, it provides a seamless and commuter-friendly experience that supports inclusive urban mobility.

 ## Requirements

 - Flutter SDK (version 3.0.0 or higher)